 Preparing to Make Fresh Rhubarb Pie

-- Rhubarb: 4 cups of fresh rhubarb, chopped
+- Rhubarb: 4 cups fresh rhubarb, chopped

 - Cornstarch: 2 to 3 tablespoons, to thicken the filling

-- Mixing bowls: for combining the filling ingredients
+- Mixing bowls: for mixing everything

 The Fresh Rhubarb Pie Recipe